Commensurators of normal subgroups of lattices: Introduction

 \begin{prop} Let $G_1$ and $G_2$ be semisimple algebraic groups over local fields with $G_2$ totally disconnected.
 Let $\Lambda < G_1 \times G_2$ be discrete with both projections dense.
 Then there is a subgroup $\Gamma <\Lambda$ which projects discretely to $G_1$ and $\Gamma$ is commensurated by $\Lambda$. \end{prop}

 The proposition is easy to prove by picking $\Gamma$ to be the intersection of $\Lambda$ with a compact open subgroup of $G_2$.
 In fact the proposition really only requires that $G_1$ and $G_2$ be locally compact topological groups with $G_2$ Hausdorff and totally disconnected (then $G_2$ contains a compact open subgroup).
 We note here that in the proof of Proposition \ref{prop:shalomtoirreducible}, the group $\Gamma$ we construct is most likely infinitely generated and not normal in any subgroup of $\Lambda$.
-So no existing work on Shalom's question \ref{q:shalom} bears on Question \ref{qtn:irreducible}.
+So no existing work on Greenberg-Shalom's question \ref{q:shalom} bears directly on Question \ref{qtn:irreducible}.

-The difficulty in applying this approach is to guarantee the density of projections.
+The difficulty in constructing counterexamples is to guarantee the density of projections.
 Of course if either projection is discrete, $\Lambda$ is best studied as a discrete subgroup of that factor rather than the product.
 So it is natural to assume the projections are indiscrete, in which case it is often also easy to prove they are dense.
-This will allow us to see that a number of natural questions would be answered by a positive answer to Shalom's question.
+This will allow us to see that a number of natural questions would be answered by a positive answer to Greenberg-Shalom's question.
 These include

-\begin{enumerate} \item the non-existence of surface groups as discrete subgroups of products of rank one $p$-adic groups; this has applications to the arithmetic of three manifold groups \cite{FLSS}; \item the non-existence of discrete free groups with dense projections in many products, answering a question asked by Yves Benoist; \item an old question of Lyndon and Ullman on groups generated by parabolics in $\SL(2,\bbR)$, recently made a conjecture by Kim and Koberda \cite{lyndon-ullman, kim-koberda-notfree}. \end{enumerate}
+\begin{enumerate} \item the nonexistence of surface groups as discrete subgroups of products of rank one $p$-adic groups; this has applications to the arithmetic of three-manifold groups \cite{FLSS}; \item the nonexistence of discrete free groups with dense projections in many products, answering a question asked by Yves Benoist; \item an old question of Lyndon and Ullman on groups generated by parabolics in $\SL(2,\bbR)$, recently made a conjecture by Kim and Koberda \cite{lyndon-ullman, kim-koberda-notfree}. \end{enumerate}

 Detailed explanations of all these connections and some others will appear in the forthcoming paper with Brody \cite{BFMVL}.